Wavephoria/AdventureGame/README.md

 - Encounters in the world
 - Items
 - Focus
-- Monsters
-- Battlesystem
+- Monsters, change those made already before making new ones
-  Use items
+- Battlesystem, use items
-  Basic enemy knowledge

 # Priorites 2
 - Towns